 - How do we gather information for measuring provider quality and performance?

 - What are the leading practices to support privileging, compliance, and revenue goals?

 - Cite which parties in hospitals and healthcare organizations are responsible for gathering and assessing physician and nonphysician providers’ ongoing performance data.

 - Cite two accreditor-recognized methods to gather provider quality/performance information.

 - Explain three leading practices for connecting your organization’s privileging, quality (OPPE), and reimbursement oversight to support compliance and revenue goals.

 Attendees of the live program are eligible for 1.0 NAMSS CE credit and/or 1.0 CPHQ CE credit from NAHQ.

-Joni has worked in the healthcare industry for twenty-eight years in both managed care and hospital environments.
+Joni Orand has been in the healthcare industry for 28 years, in both managed care and hospital environments.